As someone who’s worked on both sides of the freelancer-client fence, I give a lot of “insider” advice to designers on dealing with their clients.

 They have bills to pay, mouths to feed, and so on.
 Whenever I hear this complaint, I try to root out the source of it.
 What is causing these designers to have this mentality?
 Why don’t they see themselves capable of having the so-called “luxury” of firing bad clients?
 I think they’re looking at things from the wrong end.

 All they can see is ‘I need to pay my bills and can’t afford to be choosy,’ when the whole client relationship process is really about so much more than that.

 When you start things off wrong, you will finish them wrong.
 That’s just a fact of life, and it applies to virtually everything.
 I’ll share an example from my own life that some of you have probably dealt with as well: design-related injuries.

-I had the world’s crappiest chair, which wrought major havoc on my back and shoulders until I finally replaced it this year.
+I had the world’s crappiest chair, which wrought major havoc on my back and shoulders until I finally replaced it.
 Most injuries to the back, shoulders, and wrists are caused by poor posture (and crappy chairs – I’m sure there’s a study on that somewhere).

 How do you avoid that kind of catastrophe?
 By sitting up straight with proper posture in the beginning.
 I know, I know – I sound like your Mother.
 But she was right.
 An ounce of prevention is worth a pound of cure and all that.
 And eat your vegetables!

 You have to start in a good position to end up in one.
 If you want a lasting, mutually beneficial relationship with quality clients, the cold truth is that you may have to make some short-term sacrifices in the beginning.

 You might have to go into a bit of a crunch financially (yes, I said it), or refuse to work with a certain type of client if you notice bad behavior start to crop up.